oracle-livelabs/security/database/secure-legacy-application/identify-schema-connections/identify-schema-connections.md

 	![Change db actions schema](images/change-schema-dbactions.png)

-2. Copy and paste the following to script in the SQL worksheet to create a Database Vault realm `PROTECT_MYHRAPP` in order to protect `EMPLOYEESEARCH_PROD`.
+2. Copy and paste the following script to the SQL worksheet to create a Database Vault realm `PROTECT_MYHRAPP` in order to protect `EMPLOYEESEARCH_PROD`.
 Select the **Run Script** button to execute the script.
 Check the script output at the bottom to make sure the script executed successfully.

 	```
 	<copy>BEGIN